389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 Note that during **look down**, a same entry can be found several times.
 This happens when it exists multiples paths from the original updated group to a node belonging to its membership graph.

-During a updating a group to MOD_ADD a member, the **look down** starts with this kind of searches:
+During a updating (MOD) the members of a group, the **look down** contains searches:
 <a name="look down MOD search">

+    # retrieve the targeted group
     SRCH base="<group_dn>" scope=0 filter="(|(objectclass=*)(objectclass=ldapsubentry))" attrs=ALL
     SRCH base="<group_dn>" scope=0 filter="(|(objectclass=*)(objectclass=ldapsubentry))" attrs=ALL

+    # then for each impacted node
     SRCH base="<impacted_node_dn>" scope=0 filter="(|(objectclass=*)(objectclass=ldapsubentry))" attrs=ALL